 Tattoo touch ups:

 -After your tattoo has had time to heal, at least 3 weeks, and has settled in your skin it may have a spot or two that may look lighter.
 This is not abnormal and is covered on your recently done tattoo as a touch up session.
 This typically takes only a small amount of time to do.
 I recommend not waiting to schedule your touch up past 6 months.
 By this time your tattoo has settled and the colors will appear different.
-I schedule touch ups on Mondays, Wednesdays, and Thursdays , please refer to the booking option for times available.
-Appointments are required and you can make your appointment by booking online, calling the shop at 520-326-8450, or emailing me at
+I am currently scheduling touch ups on my next available day.
+If you would like to schedule email me at and I will get you in as soon as I have an opening.

 - Although uncommon it does happen.
 Typically if you are seeing any redness or bumps around your tattoo during the healing process it is caused by either a reaction to the ointment, lotion, or soap you are using.
 On occasion if you are using an already opened container it may have been contaminated with dirt or bacteria.
 These issues typically resolve once you discontinue use of these products.
 If you have any concerns you can stop in and I can take a look.
 If it is something you are really concerned with always seek advice from a medical professional.